Ginger, Honey & Orange Mini Bundt Cakes

 Crystallized Ginger is a great addition inside a cake as well as decoration.

-Tips for success with this recipe
+Tips for success with this Orange Ginger Cake Recipe

 • Make sure that mixing is kept to a minimum.
 There is no creaming method in this recipe.
 Just start with a quick mix to incorporate the wet ingredients and a quick whisk to mix up the dry ingredients.
 Once you add the dry to the wet, only mix until all of the flour is incorporated plus about 20 seconds.
 This will ensure a smooth mixture without allowing the gluten to develop, which would make the cakes tough.